-Your first step is to submit your enrollment deposit through your application portal.
-Doing so confirms your place in the entering class and notifies departments across campus to begin preparing for your arrival.
-In May, you’ll receive your Mount Holyoke email credentials — an exciting step in becoming a part of the College community.
+Submit your enrollment deposit through your application portal.
+(Doing so confirms your place in the entering class and notifies departments across campus to begin preparing for your arrival.)
+You'll hear from our colleagues across campus in mid-May, when you’ll receive your Mount Holyoke email credentials — an exciting first step in becoming a part of the College community.

-Please note that such requests for action will happen over several months.
+Please note that you'll receive your pre-arrival communications over the course of several months.
 Friends attending other colleges and universities may receive requests on a different schedule than Mount Holyoke.
 Please do not worry.
 We will let you know when each step of your pre-arrival process is due.
 The most important thing you can do to stay informed is to read your Mount Holyoke email.

 How can I connect virtually to learn more?

 Glad you asked!
-We’re planning a range of virtual options to immerse you in the Mount Holyoke experience — from faculty and student chats to themed info sessions — and will post offerings in your Admitted Student Portal as they become available.
+Throughout April, you'll find a range of virtual engagement options to immerse you in the Mount Holyoke experience — from faculty and student chats to themed info sessions — via the event link in your Admitted Student Portal.

-How can I talk to a current student?
+How can I talk with a current student?

-How can I talk to a faculty member?
+How can I talk with a faculty member?

-Will you host events before the deposit is due?
+Will I be able to visit before the deposit is due?

-All of our admitted student programming will be virtual, and we look forward to hosting you online in our many sessions and chats.
+In the meantime, be sure to take advantage of our robust virtual admitted student offerings.
+We look forward to hosting you online in our many sessions and chats.

-What if I can’t get my final transcript?
+What if I can’t get a copy of my final transcript?

 When will I receive my I-20?